NativePHP

 A major part of the build process, even for debug builds, involves copying your application code into the runtime's build environment.
 This means that changes you make to your application code will not be reflected in your running application until you restart it.

 You can stop the native:serve command by pressing Ctrl-C on your keyboard in the terminal window it's running in.
+It will also terminate when you quit your application.

 #